rishabh-repos/SuperStore-Sales-Analysis/README.md

 #Virtual Environment Setup

-A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
+A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus several additional packages.

 Why Use a Virtual Environment?
 Isolation: Virtual environments allow you to isolate project dependencies from other projects.
 Each project can have its own set of dependencies without interfering with other projects.